-The ASU program stands alone- they are so unique that they get their own entry on our list of 30 Ways to Earn College Credit in High School.
-I’m not the only one that thinks so, ASU has been ranked as the #1 most innovative school in the country by U.S. News & World Report for the past 8 years in a row!
-Everything about this program is different and cool, so even those of you with access to free dual enrollment may want to consider ASU for its no-risk program.
-(Plus, I’m going to show you how to get the rest of an ASU bachelor’s degree for free).
+Arizona State University’s (ASU) Universal Learner Courses are an incredibly unique way to earn college credit.
+ASU has been ranked as the #1 most innovative school in the country by U.S. News & World Report for the past 8 years in a row!
+Everything about this program is different and cool, so even those of you with access to free dual enrollment may want to consider ASU for its opt-out feature we call “GPA protection.”
+(Plus at the bottom, I’m going to show you how to get an online bachelor’s degree from ASU for free)

 ASU is the only college in the country that allows you to decide whether or not to have your grade added to your official college transcript.